rafaelfigueredog/AppTODO/README.md

 - Save at Storage
 - Load from Storage

-Developed with JavaScript and html;
+Developed with JavaScript and HTML;